emtee40/SurvivalManual-wiki/Power.md

-> To use the [Apps](Apps) on your phone ( e.g. to read this manual ) you need power.
+> To use the [Apps](Apps) on your phone you need power.
 Power can also provide you with light and empower you in many other ways.
 But the power-grid and outlets might not be available.
 In the early days of this app
 >
 > "you will not be able to read it as you have no power" ( anonymous commentator )
 >